 DOC9.4.8.7 Operation of the Restoration Plan shall be terminated by the lead operator either when:

-the Restoration Plan has been successfully implemented and the resulting Power Island has been Synchronised to another Power Island following instruction from NGESO.
+the Restoration Plan has been successfully implemented and the resulting Power Island has been Synchronised to another Power Island following instruction from the ISOP.
 In this case the arrangements for Synchronising the Power Island will be set out in the Restoration Plan; or

 the Restoration Plan has not been / is not being successfully implemented.
-In this circumstance, provided for in DOC9.4.8.3(b), if an agreement is not reached on whether or not to apply the remainder of the plan or if NGESO in coordination with the other parties confirms that it does not wish the remainder of the Restoration Plan to apply, the Restoration Plan shall be terminated.
-In this case the DNO and NGESO in conjunction with the Restoration Contractors shall agree and implement the most appropriate course of action which should aim to maintain supplies to as many Customers as possible.
+In this circumstance, provided for in DOC9.4.8.3(b), if an agreement is not reached on whether or not to apply the remainder of the plan or if the ISOP in coordination with the other parties confirms that it does not wish the remainder of the Restoration Plan to apply, the Restoration Plan shall be terminated.
+In this case the DNO and the ISOP in conjunction with the Restoration Contractors shall agree and implement the most appropriate course of action which should aim to maintain supplies to as many Customers as possible.

 In both cases the lead operator shall notify all parties to the Restoration Plan accordingly.